Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 Educational background – 教育经历 (jiàoyù jīnglì)

-Like with a standard C.V. you should list your educational experience from newest to oldest.
+As with western resumes, you should list your educational experiences from newest to oldest.

 Typical things to include are:

-Tip: Align the date and the location of your University to the left.
+Tip: Align the name of your University to the left and attending dates to the right.
 See the photo as an example.

 If you are still studying at University, put the date you started and the end date as 至今 (zhìjīn).
 This simply means until the present time.